xsigik/rohlik-interview/README.md

 # Example React project

-Create a simple React app with your preferred technologies.
+Create a simple React app with Next.js and TypeScript, other technologies are up to you.

 ## Requirements: